 Reverse Glass Mezzotints were popular in the 18th and early 19th centuries.
-In preperation for the manufacture of these, mezzotint prints were produced on especially thin paper which was then stuck down on one side of a piece of glass.
-The paper was then shaved down further, until it was extremely thin.
-It was then coloured from behing in oil paint giving the image a highly finished appearance with a distinctive glow, which resembles more an oil painting than a print.
+In preperation for the manufacture of these, mezzotint prints were produced on especially thin paper which was then stuck down on one side of a sheet of glass.
+The paper was then shaved down even further and then the image was coloured from behind with oil paint, giving the picture a highly finished appearance, with a distinctive glow, which resembles more an oil painting than a print.

-The mezzotint has been mounted to the glass in antiquity without publiction details so it resembles more a portrait - but see NPG D7937 and British Musseum 1902,1011.1329 and 1902,1011.1330 for unelaborate versions of the print with text beneath.
+This mezzotint has been mounted in antiquity without publiction details so it resembles even more a reduced size oil portrait - see NPG D7937 and British Museum 1902,1011.1329 or 1902,1011.1330 for unelaborate versions of the print with the text beneath.